tdostilio/glacion/README.md

   - Tom D'Ostilio
   Primary Team Role: Front-End
-  Contributions: Tom developed most of the JavaScript invovled in the project.
-Tom connected to Dice's api to gather data......
+  Contributions: Tom developed most of the JavaScript involved in the project.
+Tom connected to Dice's API to gather data and retrieved the company name from job posting.
+Using the company name along with a few keywords and the zip code information provided by user he searched the Google Maps API and pulled the coordinates for the company location.
+He then stored them in local storage in an array for later use as objects for the heat map overlay.
   Key Code Portions: Wrote JavaScript to access Dice Api, geocode the data, and pass to a google map to be displayed.

   - Max Irvine
   Primary Team Role: UI/UX, Front-End backup
   Contributions: Max did the design of the Glacion site.
-He incorporate multiple JavaScript libraries: such as granim.js and page.js.
+He incorporated multiple JavaScript libraries: such as granim.js and page.js.
 He created the logo in Adobe Illustrator.
 Max also worked alongside Tom to link Tom's work to Google Maps.
   Key Code Portions: Wrote the HTML and CSS for the site, developed logo design, and connected Google Map.

 ##Languages we used: